vignesh191/news-agent/README.md

 **Transform daily news into engaging content for any audience**

 News Agent is a Python library that fetches top news headlines and creates AI-powered summaries optimized for different audiences.
-Whether you need general news summaries or TikTok-ready content for maximum engagement, News Agent delivers.
+Whether you need general news summaries or YouTube-ready content for maximum engagement, News Agent delivers.

 ## 🎯 **What It Does**

-- **📱 For TikTok Creators**: Get trendy, engaging summaries perfect for Gen-Z audiences and viral content
+- **📱 For YouTube Creators**: Get trendy, engaging summaries perfect for video content and audience engagement
 - **📊 For General Use**: Clean, professional news summaries for blogs, newsletters, or research
 - **⚡ Automatic Processing**: Handles article extraction, AI summarization, and hashtag generation
 - **🔄 Smart Retry Logic**: Never miss content due to failed downloads - automatically fetches backup articles